ARTICLE I: Name and Offices

 ARTICLE IV: Management

 Section 1.
 Board of Directors.
 The control of the business and the affairs of the Association shall be managed by a Board of Directors and, subject to these By-Laws, may adopt such rules and regulations for that purpose and for the conduct of its meetings as the Board of Directors may deem proper.
-The Board of Directors shall consist of not less than ten (10) individuals.
+The Board of Directors shall consist of not less than ten (10) individuals and not more than 18.
 A simple majority of the board shall constitute a quorum.
-At least one (1) Director shall be elected from each of the following categories:
+At least one (1) Director may be elected from each of the following categories:

-If a member company ceases operation, or the representative of a member company serving as an Officer or Director, leaves the employment of the member company, that person, serving as an Officer or Director, may no longer serve on the board or in the office.
+If a member company ceases operation, or the representative of a member company serving as an Officer or Director, leaves the employment of the member company, that person, serving as an Officer or Director, may no longer serve on the Board.

 The Directors shall have the powers, duties and responsibilities as set forth in the Articles of Incorporation.